ElektraInitiative/libelektra/doc/tutorials/java-kdb.md

 First we create a new `KDB` object and fetch all keys for the desired namespace, in this example the `user` namespace.
 Since it saves all keys in our passed `set` variable we can then iterate through it by a simple for loop.
 The `at(int)` method gives us the key on the corresponding position which we will print out in this example.

+## Java Plugin Tutorial

+For the tutorial on how to write java plugins, please check out [this](java-plugins.md) page.